 I really do fear for what will happen next.
 I fear for the day that these animals will be completely out of hope.

-As heartbreaking as it is, it really made me realise that we – the international buyers – are the entire problem.
+As heartbreaking as it is, it really made me realise that these huge corporations and international markets are the entire problem.
 The residents of Borneo merely want to survive, grow their country and live a life worthy of living.

 The goal for Malaysia is to become a ‘developed’ country by 2020, and unfortunately, at this rate, that will fail to happen without the production of Palm Oil; it is the #1 form of income for the state of Sabah, and #5 for the country of Malaysia.

-Since this trip, I have wholeheartedly been torn between the decision of humanity and the environment.
+Since this trip, I have wholeheartedly been torn between the decision of humanity and the environment; a decision we should never have to make.
 Palm Oil itself is not a bad product, it’s the way that it’s being processed that it the problem.

-To start with, I really do think we need to reduce our Palm Oil consumption.
-Companies need to start sourcing their Palm Oil sustainably, without any slip-ups, and only then will this problem be resolved.
+To start with, I think it’s really important that we reduce our Palm Oil consumption wherever possible (the unsustainable kind at least).
+We need to demand that companies start sourcing their Palm Oil responsibly — without any slip-ups — as I believe that only then will this problem truly be resolved.
 Deforestation has to stop.

 I’ve made the decision to try and remove Palm Oil in every way that I can.
-And in the meantime, this is a discussion that really needs to be had.
-There has to be another way for a developing country to improve its economy, living standards and overall wellbeing, without creating such a global and completely toxic issue.
+And in the meantime, I believe this is a discussion that really needs to be had.
+There has to be another way for a country of the global south to improve its economy, living standards and overall wellbeing, without creating such an environmentally destructive issue.

-Throughout my entire trip, I was feeling utterly hurt for the beautiful animals whose lives were eventually going to come to an end.
+Throughout my entire trip, I was feeling utterly hurt for the beautiful animals whose lives were eventually going to come to an end, as well as for the people who were simply in search of an income.
 I really did leave this beautiful part of the world with an extremely confused head, and an even heavier heart.